RitikW/RitikW/README.md

 - I’m probably working on Unity while you're reading this 👨‍💻
 - Learning everything about games and how it were made 🎮
 - Finding a cat to get bored with 🐾
 - "CODE IS LIKE HUMOR .
-IF YOU HAVE TO EXPLAIN IT, IT’S BAD." - SunTzu⚔️
+IF YOU HAVE TO EXPLAIN IT, IT’S BAD."📖
 - Hmm...
 Loading...